JetBrains/intellij-sdk-docs/tutorials/editor_basics/coordinates_system.md

 ![Caret Logical Position with Folding](img/logical_pos_folded.png){:width="800px"}

 However, note that applying Code Folding _does change the reported Visual Position_ of the caret even if the Logical Position stays constant.
 More about [Visual Position](#caret-visual-position) is discussed below.
-However it's clear combinations of Code Folding and Soft Wrap means that one Logical Position of a caret could map to multiple Visual Positions.
+However, it's clear combinations of Code Folding and Soft Wrap means that one Logical Position of a caret could map to multiple Visual Positions.
 The `Editor` interface provides methods to work with a caret Logical and Visual Position, such as the method `Editor.logicalToVisualPosition()`.

 ### Caret Visual Position